r-rahulsingh/DinerInsights/README.md

 -	Loyalty Members: Only consider purchases from members who are part of the loyalty program.
 -	Aggregation: Group by product to calculate its ranking based on purchase frequency.

+# About Me!
+Follow me on [Medium](https://medium.com/@r-rahulsingh).
+I’ve also shared some interesting stuff on Image Segmentation, Neural Networks, case studies and many.
+Check it out!

+Feel free to reach out to me on [Linked](https://www.linkedin.com/in/r-rahulsingh/) for any collaboration, work or simply talk over a virtual coffee. ☕️